-9 Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 The annual number of authorised and unauthorised 1 unauthorised Gypsy and Traveller site recorded in one Gypsy and Traveller caravans in the County. for 3 consecutive years. settlement for 3 consecutive years.
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 The annual number of No Gypsy and Traveller site 1 unauthorised Gypsy and authorised and unauthorised recorded in one settlement Traveller site recorded in one Gypsy and Traveller caravans for 3 consecutive years. settlement for 3 consecutive in the County. years.